 Over-all, the North Pacific 45 is a well-thought-out coastal cruiser.
 The interior design is spacious and clean and the exterior is low-maintenance and reasonably tough.
 The entire vessel is designed for easy service, with far less “boat yoga” required for routine maintenance and troubleshooting than on other boats.
 The hull design enables efficient cruising up to about eight knots and she shrugs off waves up to about 3’, unless they’re directly on the beam.
 The base/recommended systems are all high-quality (Cummins diesel, Rocna anchor, Garmin electronics, ITR Hurricane Chinook heater, FCI Water Maker) and the default configuration favors simplicity (e.g. the charging system “just works” without much fiddling).

-Two of the biggest benefits of owning a North Pacific are the owner of the company, Trevor Brice, and the Northwest Service Wizard Dave Rasmussen.
+One of the biggest benefits of owning a North Pacific is the owner of the company, Trevor Brice.
 Trevor is everything he appears to be – he’s honest, professional, and values integrity as his most important professional asset.
 He listens to customers and works continually to earn their trust.
 “The Cult of Trevor” is a real thing – and he earned it one customer at a time.
-Dave is one of the most versatile and creative marine technicians I have ever worked with.
-It’s hard to describe exactly what he is because his skills cover everything from carpentry to electronics to diesel engines and beyond.
-If he can’t fix it, he can fabricate a new one that will probably work better.
-He understands how people use these boats and can customize them to fit the needs of any owner.

 There are also some noteworthy tradeoffs made in the design that prospective owners should be aware of.
 Notably, the design focuses on comfort and simplicity over “saltiness”.
 For example, the sliding doors are large, heavy, and well-made; and they allow for easy access to the side decks and cockpit.
-But, they can’t be sealed like the bulkhead-style doors on bluewater boats.
+But, they can’t be sealed (i.e. water tight) like the bulkhead-style doors on bluewater boats.
 Also, the spacious “split level” design has lots of headroom, which adds up to greater over-all air draft across four levels.
 This height, along with the hardtop and the upper-deck dinghy storage (coupled with light-weight aluminum mesh-framed floors) make the boat a little top-heavy, which can cause more rolling in beam seas than a lower-profile boat in similar conditions.
 Note that this open design is why we fell in love with the boat.
 For contrast, look at how cramped the (very salty and tough) Nordhavn 43 is.

 There’s also not much of a North Pacific owners community.
 Nordhavn and Ranger both foster an active and involved community.
 While we didn’t buy this boat for a social network, being able to connect with other owners on technical issues and travel plans would be nice.
 Trevor has connected me with several other owners, which is fine for us.
-But, some people like active communities, and North Pacific does not have the active groups you see with some manufacturers.
+But, some people like active communities, and North Pacific does not have the active groups you see with other brands.

 - Interior design is spacious and well-thought-out.
 Very clever use of all available space with minimal “spandrels” found in other boat designs.
 Good blend of traditional “boaty” woodwork and modern lines and appliances.